VRHIKKY/SceneBuilder_Documents/docs/Actions/Item/PlayStopItem.en.md

 StopItem will stop audio.

 !!! warning Regarding Audio Playback
-    Regarding Audio Playback In the current version, you can play audio in the World Builder.
+    Regarding Audio Playback In the current version, you can't play audio in the World Builder.
 By uploading the world, you can enable audio playback.